inexio/NESi/README.md

 For more information see [test_structure.rst](https://github.com/inexio/NESi/blob/master/docs/source/test_structure.rst)

+### Available Flags

+#### restapi.sh

+`--recreate-db`

+Recreate the underlying SQLite Database

+`--keep-running`

+Keeps the API process alife

+`--debug`

+Launches the API in debug mode

+`--<vendor>-api-build`

+Launches the API and fills the database with vendorspecific data

+`--test-<vendor>-commands`

+Launches the API and runs vendorspecific command tests

+`--help`

+Displays help for available flags

+#### box.sh

+`--list_boxen`

+Lists all available devices that were created in the database

+`--box-uuid`

+Launches the device with the given uuid

+`--daemon`

+Launches the device in daemon mode

+`--standalone`

+Launches the device without having to launch the API in a seperate window first

+`--debug`

+Launches the device in debug mode

+`--help`

+Displays help for available flags

 ### How to add new simulated CLI

 For more information on this matter, please refer to the